ycpcs/fys100-fall2016/labs/lab05.md

 There are lots of soundfonts available for free download: the [Hammersound](http://www.hammersound.net/) website is a good one, but there are many others.
 On the computers in KEC 123, we have created a directory `C:/SoundFonts` containing a selection of good soundfonts.

+## Rhythms, Melodies, and Figures

+Please read the [Basics documentation](https://github.com/daveho/FunWithSound/wiki/Basics) for the FunWithSound library, which provides an overview of all of the important FunWithSound concepts.
+In particular, make sure you know what *instrument*, *rhythm*, *melody*, and *figure* refer to.

 ## Beats

 Let's start with a first sketch.
 Start Processing.
 Then, click on the following link and copy the program text into your Processing window: